Fellowship Profile and History

 The Fellowship is affiliated to the British Motorcyclists Federation and took a stand each year at the BMF Show in Peterborough until the Show folded.
 For several years the Fellowship was invited to lead a service there on the Sunday morning.
 We still acknowledge the need to maintain a Christian presence at such shows and we use the opportunity to share our faith alongside our love of motorcycling.

-From the very beginning, members enjoyed a regular magazine which started life with the imaginative name of Newsletter until being renamed Trans:Mission in the mid 1980’s.
-Still available in paper format, the Fellowship is trying to keep up with the times and Trans:Mission is now also available in electronic format.
+From the very beginning, members enjoyed a regular magazine which started life with the imaginative name of Newsletter until being renamed Trans:Mission in the mid 1980ís.
+The Fellowship is trying to keep up with the times and Trans:Mission is now available to all members in electronic format, although some members still prefer to pay the costs of receiving a paper copy.
 Other contact is maintained between members through the organisation of Regions, with a Regional Secretary helping to organise a programme of events through the year.
-All members are welcome to attend any event – and bring friends along too.
-A National Committee oversees the running of the Fellowship and organises an Annual Camp, as well as the Annual General Meeting (you can’t avoid those) both of which are great opportunities for everyone to get together.
+All members are welcome to attend any event; and bring friends along too.
+A National Committee oversees the running of the Fellowship and organises an Annual Camp, as well as the Annual General Meeting (you canít avoid those) both of which are great opportunities for everyone to get together.

 Apart from the monthly runs organised by each Region, Fellowship members have also been abroad with an annual run to members living in northern France.
 There have also been motorcycling trips to South Africa, New Zealand, Germany, Ireland, Gibraltar, and even Orkney!